jeremycole/stream_dream/doc/Hardware.md

 #### Ambient audience microphones

 The announcers typically are carrying their microphones around and turning them on and off constantly, and during some parts of the event both microphones may be off.
-In order to provide viewers are more consistent and interesting experience, one or more microphones is used to capture ambient sounds of audience and venue.
+In order to provide viewers a more consistent and interesting experience, one or more microphones is used to capture ambient sounds of audience and venue.
 This typically captures clapping, cheering, etc. A wired or wireless microphone may be placed anywhere in the venue, typically near the audience.

 #### What about music?

 Any music played in the venue _must not_ be fed into the live stream, otherwise live streaming providers such as Twitch are forced to mute the audio of the stream due to copyright concerns.
-Music may be played using the same PA system, or a separate one, but care should be taken to avoid recording it in high fidelity and especially patching it directly into the live stream audio.
+Music may be played using the same PA system (using an additional input), or a separate one.
+Care should be taken to avoid capturing the music in high fidelity and especially patching it directly into the live stream audio.